 Imperial Hotel is a heritage-listed hotel at Macrossan Street, Ravenswood, Charters Towers Region, Queensland, Australia.
 It was designed by Eaton, Bates & Polin and built in 1901.
 It was added to the Queensland Heritage Register on 21 October 1992.

-The Imperial is one of two surviving pubs in this former gold-mining town, 90 kilometres south of Townsville, listed in its entirety by the National Trust.
-With a population of under 200 now, Ravenswood is something of a ghost town and this atmospheric pub is reputedly haunted The central feature of the hotel is its intricately sculpted wooden bar and there are also stained glass windows.
+The Imperial is one of two surviving pubs in this former gold-mining town, 90 kilometers south of Townsville, which is listed in its entirety by the National Trust.
+With a population of under 200 now, Ravenswood is something of a ghost town, and this atmospheric pub is reputedly haunted.
+The central feature of the hotel is its intricately sculpted wooden bar, and there are also stained-glass windows.

 9. Silverton Hotel, Silverton, NSW